MHickey2/Wannabe-Healthy/README.md

 ###  4. Add Blog     <a name="addblog"></a>

 As a logged in User you can add a blog to the site, when you press on the add blog link it will take you to the add blog page, when this form is completed you will be redirected to the home page, where your new blog will be displayed.
+The form has a summernote editor so they can add styling to their content.

 <br>